GaloisInc/HARDENS/tests/README.md

 # End to end runtime verification for RTS

-This directory contains the drivers and testcases that implement test scenarios defined in [](../specs/test_scenarios.lando).
+This directory contains the drivers and test cases that implement test scenarios defined in [](../specs/test_scenarios.lando).

 Each scenario is a template, potentially parameterized by a set of